paulsuh/pytest-scenario-files/docs/source/index.rst

 - Fixtures may refer to fixtures in other files
 - Can specify indirect parameterization
 - Intuitive and sane data file structure
-- Integration with Responses package
+- Integration with Responses mocking package for Requests
-- NEW - Integration with the respx mockig package for httpx
+- NEW - Integration with the respx mocking package for httpx

 Compatibility
 -------------